Maryland Cash Home Buyers — Frequently Asked Questions

 Can I choose my own closing date?

-Yes — this is one of the main advantages of selling to us rather than listing on the market.
-Once we have a signed agreement, we coordinate with our title company to schedule closing on the date that works best for you.
-If you need more time to move out, make arrangements, or wait on another transaction to close, we work around your schedule.
+Yes — this is one of the main advantages of selling to us.
+Once we have a signed agreement, we schedule closing on whatever date works best for you.
+Need more time to move?
+No problem.

 How do I receive the money?

-Funds are wired to you at closing by the title company — the same way any real estate transaction works.
-You’ll receive the agreed amount minus any liens, back taxes, or fees that are paid off at closing on your behalf.
-We don’t handle the money directly; the title company acts as the neutral third party.
+Funds are wired to you at closing by the title company.
+You receive the agreed amount minus any liens or back taxes paid off on your behalf.
+The title company acts as the neutral third party — we don’t handle the money directly.

 Life happens.
-If you need to push the closing date, let us know as early as possible and we’ll do our best to accommodate you.
-We’ve delayed closings for all kinds of reasons — family situations, estate complications, moving logistics — and we’ve never walked away from a seller who communicated with us openly.
+Let us know as early as possible and we’ll accommodate you.
+We’ve delayed closings for family situations, estate complications, and moving logistics — and we’ve never walked away from a seller who communicated openly.

 Category 06